Article hero image

 Finance for Humans

-Here’s the thing, though: this year hasn’t been an outlier, spooky-things-wise.
-The stock market has basically been in one long bull market since 2009.
-But along the way, there have been hundreds of rational-seeming reasons to get scared and sell your shares, as this chart recently reminded us (you can see part of it below).
+That was true in 2024, and it’ll likely prove true now.
+What makes us say that?
+Well, the stock market has basically been in one long bull market since 2009.
+But along the way, there have been hundreds of rational-seeming reasons to get scared and sell your shares, as this chart reminded us (you can see part of it below).
 And the same will surely hold true in the future.
 But, if you’re a diversified, long-term investor, staying put is almost always the right move, even if the doomsayers are occasionally right, as they’re bound to be sooner or later.
 Why?
 Keep scrolling.

 Panicking even for a little bit can cost you lots of money.